 - Complete these fields:

-- Policy name: enter a unique name for the policy.
+- Policy name: Enter a unique name for the policy.

-- Policy description: enter a description for the policy.
+- Policy description: Enter a description for the policy.

-- Okta: select this option to create an Okta password policy.
+- Okta: Create an Okta password policy.

-- LDAP: select this option to create an LDAP password policy.
+- LDAP: Create an LDAP password policy.

 - Complete these fields in the Password Settings section:

-- Common password check: select Restrict use of common passwords to prevent the use of common, weak passwords.
+- Common password check: Select Restrict use of common passwords to prevent the use of common, weak passwords.

-- Password age: select these options:
+- Password age:: select these options:

-- Minimum password age is: enter the minimum time interval required between password changes.
+- Minimum password age is: Enter the minimum time interval required between password changes.
 This setting prevents users from bypassing the enforce password history requirement.
 You can configure this setting for up to 9,999 minutes.

-For AD and LDAP sourced users: The Password expires after setting does not appear.
-The expiry date can vary and is imported from Active Directory and Lightweight Directory Access Protocol (LDAP).
+For AD and LDAP sourced users: The Password expires after setting doesn't appear.
+The expiry date can vary and is imported from AD and LDAP.